fusiondew/Xeverous.github.io/content/generic/glossary.md

 `STL` - standard template library.
 More than 95% of standard C++ library.
 Templates are found in various headers - this term is simply covering them all.

 `strict aliasing` - an assumption that pointers to unrelated types (not sharing same inheritance tree) can never point to the same object.
-All variants of `char` and `void` pointers are excluded from this rule.
-Strict aliasing allows multiple optimizations and is very highly encouraged by the C++ standard.
-Enabled by default in all major compilers.
+All variants of `char` and `void` pointers are excluded from this rule (because they are used for unknown type reads/writes).
+Strict aliasing allows multiple optimizations because compiler can assume certain data is not overriden between various instructions.
+Strict aliasing is very highly encouraged by the C++ standard.
+Enabled by default in all major compilers and requires certain flag to compile code which violates this rule.

 `this` - a pointer to the object itself, available in any non-static member function.
 Necessary in some contexts. `this` (if available) is never null.